Trump pulls back from big changes to gun laws after Florida shooting

 It will be up to the commission led by DeVos to study an assortment of other ideas, such as rating systems for violent entertainment, best practices for school buildings and security, and ideas for improving mental health services.

-Trump has also backed a ban on “bump stocks,” accessories that enable semi-automatic rifles to fire hundreds of rounds a minute.
+Trump has also backed a ban on“bump stocks,” accessories that enable semi-automatic rifles to fire hundreds of rounds a minute.
 Bump stocks were used in the deadliest mass shooting in modern U.S. history, which took place in October in Las Vegas.

 On Saturday, the Department of Justice formally submitted a regulation to ban bump stocks that would not need congressional approval.